MClinDent in Orthodontics

 - A recognised dental qualification and two years general dental experience essential.
 MFDS, MJDF or equivalent is desirable.

-- An overall score of IELTS 7 with at least 6 in each component
+- An overall score of IELTS 7 with at least 6 in each component.
+This certificate cannot be more than 2 years old from the start date of the programme.

 Professor Philip Benson